Q: What makes a cost "federal"?

 Q: How does School Level Reporting impact special education?

 A: There is no connection between special education funding or program requirements and School Level Reporting.
 Like your LEA's other costs, you will need to consider how to code and report special education, depending on how your program is run.
 For example, if a cross-categorical teacher is assigned to a particular school, their salary and benefits would probably best be coded to that school.
 On the other hand, if all of an LEA’s educational assistants are managed as a "pool" with staff allocated based on student need, they may more appropriately be coded as LEA-wide.

 There is no exception in ESSA allowing an LEA to exclude costs associated with a "high need" or "high cost" student.
 We would question it were an LEA to report costs for serving these students as an optional exclusion.
-An LEA concerned about the impact on a school's calculated per-pupil cost has the option to report tuition for these students at the district/LEA level, rather than at a particular school - in this case, include the student in the district/LEA enrollment total, but not in any individual school's enrollment.
+An LEA concerned about the impact on a school's calculated per-pupil cost has the option to report tuition for these students at the district/LEA level, rather than at a particular school.

 Q: Should we include the costs of summer school?